Royal Cities Tour No. 300 C

-The prices include bed and breakfast in Colombo / Hendala and half board (Breakfast & dinner) on the tour, transport in air-conditioned car with experienced English speaking driver/guide from Colombo and back to Hendala, The entrance fees to the sites mentioned are not included.
+The prices you receive on request an include bed and breakfast in Colombo / Hendala and half board (Breakfast & dinner) on the tour, transport in air-conditioned car with experienced English speaking driver/guide from Colombo and back to Hendala, The entrance fees to the sites mentioned are not included.
 As the operators pay the same prices as the guests, it makes sense that the guests pay these fees direct on the spot.
 The entrance fees amount to about USD 140.00 per person, children up to 12 years pay half.
 140

 On the 24th December and 31st December inclusive of gala dinner.